 Both Lidl and Waitrose are striving to improve in-store food waste levels by retraining staff and trialling new processes.

-Lidl was this week finalising details before announcing new trials, while re-educating staff in all stores on existing process to remind them what should be donated.
+Lidl is finalising details before announcing new trials aimed at ensuring ambient surplus is always donated.
+It is also re-educating staff in all stores on existing process to remind them what should be donated.

 Waitrose regional managers are working with stores to reinforce processes as it plans further steps with its compliance and ethics & sustainability teams.
 The supermarket is looking at actions it can take quickly alongside others that would take longer to implement.